IBR-41379/Scrapdex/README.md

 ## Known Issues:
 - Cannot download Webtoons/Vertical format comics
+- Is a little slow because of usage of selenium webdriver

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.